jorge-sepulveda/blog/content/portfolio.md

 Out of the hundreds of stale repos I have from school, I will display the recent projects I've been working on in the past year.
 Sorry React, those old school projects won't be displayed here.

-### Python Expense Tracker built with DuckDB

-I'm currently saving for a house and decided to start budgeting.
-I navigated my credit cards and checking account websites and thought this was a lot.
-This project was born as an effort to consolidate that data and track my budget extensively using the downloadable CSV's.
-Using DuckDB, a brand new database released last year and optimized for analytical queries, I have built an expense tracker with additional plans for tracking Checking Account Data and graphs.

-This is a small example of where the project is right now using fake data.
-I'm using plotly to stack all the categories of individual cards transactions.
-Now I can determine if eating out is the cause of my problems(I don't think so).

-{{<image src="/img/graph.png" width="800px" position="center">}}

 ### Clay Bang

 Dipping my toes into Game Development here.
 I love skeet shooting but I've only done it like 5 times.
 What if I want to make my own roguelike skeet shooting game and have the fun at home?